 - Financial Aid recipients must be matriculated and making Satisfactory Academic Progress (SAP).
 Please review our SAP policy.

-- Award eligibility is initially calculated based on full-time enrollment, defined as 12 or more credits per semester.
+- Financial aid eligibility is initially calculated based on full-time enrollment, defined as 12 or more credits per semester.
 Students who plan to enroll for less than 12 credits per semester must complete and submit the Part-Time Enrollment Form found on Student Financial Services' website.

 - Students selected for verification must submit all requested documentation before funds can be accepted and deducted from the semester invoice.
 Awards may be revised after verification has been completed if information was found to be incorrect.
 Students selected for verification will be notified via email.
 Requirements will also be posted on my.newpaltz.edu.